maxfelius/Toolbox/README.md

 -Clipboard storer
 ->Script that stores clipboard items
+->Should save output of terminal command to clipboard ->easy pasting into terminal

 -CLI Google searcher
 ->Searches google and opens the first link in the background